 We round the show out with the ‘value for value’ model and creative commons music.
 If you value the show then please give us some value in return, whether that’s in the form of a financial contribution, an artwork or music submission, or just your feedback and support – we love hearing from you and this episode has 4 hours of content for you to comment on and get involved with, so please get in touch and let us know your thoughts.
 Thanks for listening :)

 Please note: not all links are currently active – they will be shortly!

-Kickstarter: Morgan’s first Kickstarter project: Laser-cut business card models – I am postponing the launch until January, so Christmas and New Year doesn’t interfere with its potential success.
+Kickstarter: Morgan’s first Kickstarter project: Laser-cut business card models – UPDATE: I am postponing the launch until January, so Christmas and New Year doesn’t interfere with its potential success.

 Morgan’s custom laser-etched skateboard designs